russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 ### Notation: 'O (n^2)'

-The nested loop in the following function increases it's runtime exponentially according to the given input.
+The following nested loop increases the function's runtime exponentially according to the given input.

 ```js
 // Exponential Runtime